ThisSudhanshu/CRUD-with-EntityFramework/README.md

 # CRUD-with-EntityFrameWork
-This is a demo of how you can perform a simple crud application for a large database of over 1000 entries.
+This is a demo of a simple crud application is implemented on a large database of over 1000 entries.
-I have used Visual Studio 2019
+I have used Visual Studio 2019.

 This API uses LHS Square Bracket operator in request like [lt],[gt],etc